 I particularly advise against using a front Rollerbrake, because the front hubs made for these brakes incorporate the infamous and wrong-headed "Power Modulator " mechanism which reduces the effectiveness of the brake.

 Also see the article about Rollerbrakes on this site.

 Compared to cantilevers, roller-cams have the advantage of not protruding past the sides of the frame, which made them popular in the late '80's when there was a fad for placing the rear brake under the chainstays...you couldn't use conventional cantilevers there, because the cranks would bump into them.

 Unfortunately, roller-cams are more difficult to set up than conventional cantilevers, and they make for more-difficult wheel changes.

-Roller-cam cantilevers do not work on cantilever studs made for conventional cantilevers, because conventional cantilever studs are mounted inward from the rim, while roller-cam studs are outward from the rim.
-"U-brake" cantilevers are interchangeable with roller-cams.
+Roller-cam brakes do not work on studs made for cantilevers, because cantilever studs are mounted inward from the rim, while roller-cam studs are outward from the rim.
+"U-brakes" are interchangeable with roller-cams.

 With both roller-cams and U-brakes, there is a tendency for the brake shoes to strike higher and higher on the rim as the pads wear.
 If the pads are not checked regularly, they eventually start to rub on the sidewall of the tire, destroying the tire in short order.

 The Odyssey "Pitbull" is a caliper-type roller-cam unit, popular in BMX and recumbent applications.

 For more detailed information, see our article on roller-cam brakes.